enrutado-ficheros-con-unplugin-vue-router

 Accessing Parameters

-We can access parameters in the same way we would normally with Vue Router.
+We can access parameters in the same way we would normally do with Vue Router.
 For example, for pages/users/[id].vue

 <script setup lang="ts">